-THE TREENET QUOTING PROCESS-

-Long-term TreeNet installations start around a thousand dollars and range up to several thousand with growing size and complexity.
-Obviously, there are many variables when it comes to calculating the cost of a custom hand-woven rope platform.
+Long-term TreeNet installations start around $4,000 and range up to tens of thousands with growing size and complexity.
+Obviously, there are many variables when it comes to calculating the cost of a custom hand-woven rope world.
 Below are some basic concepts to help break down the quoting process.

 *If you are looking to purchase a finshed SpaceNet hammock, more information can be found under the Store Page.

 The first thing we will need to know is the location of the possible installation site.
-Location is a big factor is calculating the overall costs.
-We are building teams across the nation to help with this factor.
-We do also attend festivals all over, so there is a possibility to meet up if we are in the area and the timing works out.
+Location is a big factor in calculating the overall costs.
+We are building teams across the nation to help reduce travel costs of team members and materials.
+We also attend festivals all over the country so there is a possibility to meet up if we are in the area and the timing works out.

 TYPE & SIZE OF THE TREES:

 Depending on your location, there could be different types of trees native to that environment.
 Even if you’re not familiar with the names of the trees, it’s great to know how many we are working with and their overall size.
 TreeNets are optimal in strong mature trees, preferably with many branches or an easy way to climb into the tree, especially if you’re looking for something higher off the ground.
-A standard rule of thumb is aiming for trees that are thicker than your thigh, anything smaller will need to be used with caution.
-The local trees are something we will certainly need to discuss, as it will most likely be asked after the site location.
+A standard rule of thumb is using trees that are thicker than your thigh, anything smaller will need to be used with caution.
+The local trees are something we will certainly need to discuss, as it will most likely be asked after the build site is decided upon.

 SIZE & DIMENSIONS:

 Unlike standard hammocks, TreeNets require at least 3 anchor points.
-Since every project is unique, we go by square footage to estimate our materials and overall cost.
-This can be hard to do, but typically breaking the given area into a big square, rectangle, or triangle is the easiest way to do it.
+Since every project is unique, we go by square footage to estimate our material requirements and overall cost.
+This can be hard to do but typically breaking the area into a big square, rectangle, or triangle is the easiest way to do it.

 HEIGHT & ACCESS INTO THE PLATFORM:

-When it comes to accessing the TreeNet, we must first look at the types of trees we are using, as well as the height of the platform.
-Trees with many branches obviously create an easier way to access the net, but this is something we must take into consideration from the beginning.
-Entry portals typically are oriented towards the easiest access into the platform.
-Obviously the higher we go in the tree, the higher the cost will be as the job will require a ladder, slackline, or even harness system.
+When it comes to accessing the TreeNet, we must first look at the types of trees we are using as well as the height of the platform.
+Trees with many branches obviously create an easier way to access the net, this is something we must take into consideration from the beginning.
+Entry portals typically are oriented towards the easiest access point of the platform.
+The higher we build up in the selected trees canopy, the higher the total job cost will be as it will require ladders, slacklines, or even a harness system to install.

 NUMBER OF PLATFORMS:

-Depending on the size and scale of trees, there is sometimes a possibility to create multiple platforms.
+Depending on the maturity and size of the selected trees, there is possibility to create multiple platforms.
 We can create multi-level hangouts with climbing walls, crows nests, bridges, and entry portals.
-Ultimately, if you do decide to get multiple platform levels, you will save money by constructing all at once.
+Ultimately, if you do decide to get multiple platform levels, you will save money by constructing them all at once.

-Almost all TreeNets made by TreeNet Willy’s have at least one side with a backrest / retaining wall in order to maximize space, comfort, and safety.
-It’s a great barrier for the kids and creates a unique, other-worldly feeling when lit up at night.
-These side walls can also get morphed into tunnels, entry portals, and smaller windows.
+Almost all TreeNets made by TreeNet Willy’s have at least one side with a backrest / side wall in order to maximize space, comfort and safety.
+It’s a great barrier for kids and creates a unique, other-worldly feeling when lit up at night.
+These side walls can also be morphed into tunnels, entry portals, and smaller windows.